homecoded/ImpUnit/README.md

 	    }

 	    _teardown : function () {
-	        // put alle the code for cleanup here this.variable = null;
+	        // put all the code for cleanup here this.variable = null;
 	    }